FUN AND FREE

 Several regional and national movie chains offer free or close-to-free kids' movies during the summer.
-They include:

 - Regal has a Summer Movie Express series that invites families to enjoy a movie on Tuesday and Wednesday mornings.
 Admission is just $1.
 Past choices have included "The LEGO Batman Movie," "Trolls," and "The Secret Life of Pets."

 - Cinemark has also offered $1 summer movies for kids — that's close enough to free, right?
 Even better, you can get into 10 movies like "Captain Underpants" or "Boss Baby" for just $5.